Advertisement

 Final Report

-Approximately 24 months after receipt of a P2P grant, the fellowship training program director must provide ACAAI with a written, final report that addresses the following:
+Approximately 24 months after receipt of the P2P grant, the fellowship training program director must provide ACAAI with a written, final report that addresses the following:

 • Confirmation the P2P award was used for direct costs including the fellow-in-training’s salary, benefits, CME/meeting attendance and educational resources (and with no more than 10% used for overhead costs).